 How do I stop my ragdoll from shedding?

 You can’t stop your ragdoll from shedding completely.
-What you can do is work to reduce the amount they shed, so that you aren’t constantly having to clean your clothes and furniture of cat hair.
+But, you can work to reduce the amount they shed so that you don’t constantly have to clean your clothes and furniture of cat hair.

 Obviously, regular grooming with a brush is vital.
-It helps to collect any fur that’s ready to be shed, making it easy to clean.
-Follow all my steps above and in the ebook to groom your cat in the best way and prevent that loose hair from finding its way onto your furnishings.
+It helps collect any fur ready to be shed, making it easy to clean.
+Follow all my steps above and in the ebook to groom your cat best and prevent that loose hair from getting onto your furnishings.

 Some people would advise you to bathe your cat to help reduce shedding.
-This shouldn’t be necessary, and I wouldn’t recommend bathing your cat unless you have to – such as if they’ve suffered diarrhea.
+However, this shouldn’t be necessary.
+I wouldn’t recommend bathing your cat unless you have to – such as if they’ve suffered diarrhea.
 Otherwise, grooming with a brush should be sufficient.

 You should check your cat’s diet.
-Make sure they’re having a healthy, balanced diet that includes plenty of nutrients, and that your cat is properly hydrated too.
+Ensure it has a healthy, balanced diet that includes plenty of nutrients and that your cat is hydrated.
 Fatty acids and water help to maintain the health of a cat’s fur, stopping unnecessary shedding.

-If your cat suddenly starts shedding a lot more than they normally would, consider speaking to your vet.
-If your ragdoll is suffering from health problems, then they could cause hair to fall out more rapidly.
-Any symptoms that are unusual are always worth getting checked before they develop into more serious issues.
+Consider speaking to your vet if your cat suddenly starts shedding more than it usually would.
+Also, if your ragdoll suffers from health problems, it could cause hair to fall out more rapidly.
+Any unusual symptoms are always worth checking before they develop into more severe issues.

 Do ragdolls shed dander?

 Dander – the flakes of dried skin found in animal fur – is one of the common substances that can trigger allergies.
-Because ragdolls don’t have an undercoat they don’t tend to produce much dander.
-Grooming your cat effectively won’t just remove shed fur but can also remove the dander before it’s deposited around the home.
+However, because ragdolls don’t have an undercoat, they don’t tend to produce much dander.
+So properly grooming your cat won’t just remove shed fur but can also remove the dander before it’s deposited around the home.

 Are Ragdolls good for allergies?